 It's possible to frame a wall in place, and that's how many walls are built.
-Some framers prefer to build walls on the ground and hoist them into place.
-Either way, the bulk of the wall is constructed with two-by-fours spaced 16 inches apart and connected to the top plate and the sole plate of the wall.
-The plates aren't technically types of studs, but they are obviously part of the wall, and they are constructed with the same material as studs.
+When building new homes, most framers prefer to build walls on the ground and hoist them into place.
+Either way, the bulk of the wall is constructed with 2x4s or 2x6s spaced 16 inches apart and connected to the top plate and the sole plate of the wall.
+The plates aren't technically types of studs, but they are obviously part of the wall, and they are constructed with the same material as the studs.

 Types of Studs Used for Doors and Windows